What is Market to Book Ratio?

 Example#1

-Let us take the example of David, who intends to invest in the furniture company ABC Ltd, which is a publicly traded company.
-ABC Ltd has 10,000 outstanding shares that are trading at $50 per share.
-The company reported a net worth of $300,000 on their balance sheet as on the last day of the previous accounting period.
-Calculate the market to book ratio for ABC Ltd.
+Let us take the example of David, who intends to invest in the furniture company ABC Ltd, which is a publicly-traded company.
+ABC Ltd has 10,000 outstanding shares trading at $50 per share.
+The company reported a net worth of $300,000 on its balance sheet on the last day of the previous accounting period.
+The ratio for ABC Ltd.

 Given, Total book value = $300,000